 In the above discussion, as indeed everywhere in this paper, we presume the conventional notion of compactness of triangulated categories with abelian groups of morphisms (so the contramodule enrichment is ignored).
 The following example illustrates the difference.

 Let $\A$ be an $\R$\+free DG\+algebra (i.~e., a wcDG\+algebra with $h=0$); consider $\A$ as a left (wc)DG\+module over itself.
-Then the $\R$\+cofree wcDG\+module $\boI R_\kappa(\A/\m\A)$ over $\A$ has a right resolution by direct sums of copies of $\Phi_\R(\A)$, so $\A$ generates $\sD^\si(\A\mod\Rctr)\simeq \sD^\si(\A\mod\Rco)$ as a triangulated category with infinite direct sums.
+Then the $\R$\+comodule wcDG\+module $\boI R_\kappa(\A/\m\A)$ over $\A$ has a right resolution by direct sums of copies of $\Phi_\R(\A)$, so $\A$ generates $\sD^\si(\A\mod\Rctr)\simeq \sD^\si(\A\mod\Rco)$ as a triangulated category with infinite direct sums and products (and even as a triangulated category with infinite direct sums when $\R$ has finite homological dimension).
 Besides, for any $\R$\+contramodule wcDG\+module $\M$ over $\A$, the complex $\Hom_\A(\A,\M)$ computes $\Hom$ in the semiderived category of wcDG\+modules (see Lemma~\ref{homotopy-proj-inj-reduction} and Theorem~\ref{non-adj-semiderived-res}); this complex also coincides with the complex of $\R$\+contramodules underlying the DG\+module~$\M$.
-Suppose $\R$ has finite homological dimension; then a wcDG\+module $\M$ is (semi)acyclic whenever the the complex $\M=\Hom_\A(\A,\M)$ is acyclic.
+Suppose $\R$ has finite homological dimension; then a wcDG\+module $\M$ is (semi)acyclic whenever the complex $\M=\Hom_\A(\A,\M)$ is acyclic.

-Furthermore, the functor $\Hom_\A(\A,{-})$ transforms infinite direct sums in $\sD^\si(\A\mod\Rctr)$ (represented by infinite direct sums in $H^0(\A\mod\Rctr_\proj)$; cf.\ the definition of functor $\Ext_\A$ in Section~\ref{wcdg-semiderived}) into infinite direct sums in the contraderived category $\sD^\ctr(\R\contra)$ (represented by infinite direct sums in $H^0(\R\contra^\proj)$).
+Furthermore, the functor $\Hom_\A(\A,{-})$ transforms infinite direct sums in $\sD^\si(\A\mod\Rctr)$ (represented by infinite direct sums in $H^0(\A\mod\Rfr)$; cf.\ the definition of functor $\Ext_\A$ in Section~\ref{wcdg-semiderived}) into infinite direct sums in the contraderived category $\sD^\ctr(\R\contra)$ (represented by infinite direct sums in $H^0(\R\contra^\free)$).
 When $\R$ has homological dimension~$1$, infinite direct sums in $\sD^\ctr(\R\contra)$ even commute with the passage to the $\R$\+contramodules of cohomology (see Remark~\ref{dim-1-contramodules} and Section~\ref{discrete-modules}).
-Still, these do not commute with the forgetful functor to $\R\mod$, and so the wcDG\+module $\A$ over $\A$ is \emph{not} compact in our sense (as one can see already in the simplest case $\A=\R=k[[\epsilon]]$). \hbadness=2900 \end{rem}
+Still, these do not commute with the forgetful functor to $\R\mod$, and so the wcDG\+module $\A$ over $\A$ is \emph{not} compact in our sense (as one can see already in the simplest case $\A=\R=k[[\epsilon]]$). \hbadness=2950 \end{rem}